dan-d-martin/dan-d-martin.github.io/_posts/2014-11-11-logger-aware-services.md

 categories:
 ---

-Like any good developer, when building Symfony applications I aim to minimise the amount of code residing in controllers by moving it into appropriate service classes with only the required dependencies injected in.
+Like any good developer, when building PHP applications I aim to minimise the amount of code residing in controllers by moving it into appropriate service classes with only the required dependencies injected in.

 Inside these services I very often find that I would like to log something.
 The most correct way to do this is by injecting the Logger service but to do this for every service adds a chunk of extra code to each which reduces clarity.
 Futhermore, logging is generally not a mandatory part of the service's functionality, so the service should be able to function without a logger.

 To get around this, I have created a LoggerAware trait which I can add to any classes needing the logger.
 It uses setter injection rather than the constructor to inject the logger again because we want logger support to be optional and largely invisible to the service class, so we don't want to have to modify the constructor.

-Our basic LoggerAwareS trait looks like this:
+Our basic LoggerAware trait looks like this:

 {% highlight php %}
 use Psr\Log\LoggerInterface as PsrLogger;
 trait LoggerAware
 {
     protected $logger;

     public function setLogger(PsrLogger $l)
     {
         $this->logger = $l;
     }

     public function getLogger()
     {
         return $this->logger;
     }
 }
 {% endhighlight %}